jasonumiker/eks-quickstart-immersion/README.md

 ### Horizontal Pod Autoscaler (HPA)

-The Horizontal Pod Autoscaler (HPA) will increase or decrease the number of Pods that are running behind a ReplicaSet in response to metrics you specify like CPU.
+The Horizontal Pod Autoscaler (HPA) will increase or decrease the number of Pods that are running behind a ReplicaSet in response to metrics you specify like CPU utilisation.

-The HPA is built in to Kubernetes and EKS - but it requires the metrics-server in order to function which is not.
+The HPA is built in to Kubernetes and EKS - but it requires the `metrics-server` in order to function which is not.
 The metrics-server is also required for various other things like the `kubectl top` command to work.
-So, we deploy it as part of the Quick Start.
+So, we deploy it for you as part of the Quick Start.

 To demonstrate the HPA working there is a demo provided by Kubernetes described at https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/